When you blow a fuse

 BLISTERING BARNACLES, thundering typhoons!!
 Pickled herrings!
 Lily-livered landlubbers!
 Miserable molecule of mildew!
 Captain Haddock’s colourful tirades have become comic book history, with his fits of rage causing quite a bit of trouble for himself as well as his friends.

 At the same time, these outbursts often save both Captain Haddock and Tintin in a pinch, because they make others back down.
-And this is an important aspect of aggression according to Christian Broberger, research group leader at the Department of Neuroscience at Karolinska Institutet.
+And this is an important aspect of aggression according to Christian Broberger, Professor at Stockholm University and affiliated researcher at the Department of Neuroscience, Karolinska Institutet.**

 “You shouldn’t think of aggression as something that is only problematic and which has no place in modern society.
 We use aggression on a daily basis to attain different objectives.
 It is part of our normal behaviour, and we use it to defend ourselves from others or protect something that is important to us,” he says.